ARM-software/astc-encoder/Docs/Building.md

 For easier profiling, add `BUILD=profile` to the Make command line.
 This will build a moderately optimized build (`-O2`) with symbols include (`-g`), but without link-time optimization (no `-flto`).

+Normal builds are not ISA invariant, builds for different instruction sets on the same CPU hardware can produce subtly different outputs.
+To build an ISA invariant build set `-DASTCENC_ISA_INVARIANCE=1`.
+For make builds this can be achieved by setting `ISA_INV=1` on the command line.
+This will reduce performance, as optimizations will be disabled to keep alignment with SSE2.